Thank you to everyone who attended the ISS3! Registration is still open. All presentations were recorded and are

 Presented by International Association of Wildland Fire

 A virtual conference will be incorporated as we did at the first ISS and ISS2, as well as a second location added.
 This allows us to expand our attendance.
 This will also allow integration of an online learning component, which will support active connection with our audience year-round.
-Remote participants will be able to view the presentations live and interact with the presenter, the onsite participants and other remote participants—with the assistance of a facilitator.
+Remote participants will be able to view the presentations live and interact with the presenter, and other remote participants—with the assistance of a facilitator.
 We anticipate a great response from past attendees as well as a new audience.

 Pete Lahm, Chair

 Jessica McCarty, Deputy Chair

 Embracing Diversity and Inclusion: Being a diverse and inclusive organization will enable the International Association of Wildland Fire to learn from others, grow our understanding, and find new ways to address, understand and implement solutions to complex problems.
 The IAWF desires to maintain a positive, empowering, inclusive and innovative culture that enables all members of the fire community to feel safe and valued when contributing to the IAWF.
 We want to operate in a flexible and open manner to meet our membership’s needs and to help members achieve their fullest potential.

 Principles of Conduct – Living Our Values – Leading by Example